asalih/express-mongodb-api/README.md

   - chai

 ## API
-  `POST /ride` waits coordinates in request body, like below. if you send maxDistance then searchs with this distance but if you don't, distance will be setting with `config.settings.defaultMaxDistance`.
+  `POST /ride` waits coordinates in request body, like below. if you send maxDistance then searchs with this distance but if you don't, distance will be setting up with `config.settings.defaultMaxDistance`.
   ```javascript
   //ride endpoint post boy
   {